-This course addresses how new supervisors can meet their new responsibilities successfully and excel as a supervisor.
-The course focuses on 14 key areas in which all new supervisors must become fully competent in order to perform their jobs well and prepare for advancement.
-The main objective of this session is to help trainees be the best supervisors they can be.
-By the time the session is over, trainees should be able to:
+You’ve been promoted to supervisor.
+It’s a big job with important responsibilities.
+Today we’re going to talk about how you can meet those responsibilities successfully and excel as a supervisor.
+We’ll focus on 14 key areas in which all new supervisors must become fully competent in order to perform their jobs well and prepare for advancement.

 Why “New Supervisors’ Guide to Effective Supervision” Matters: